aidanandrucyk/KingCountyHouseSalePriceMLAnalysis/README.md

-# MACHINE LEARNING HOUSE SALE PREDICTOR
+# MACHINE LEARNING HOUSE SALE PRICE PREDICTOR
 For best user interaction, please use the [**Google Colab notebook**](https://colab.research.google.com/drive/16fxDjot_85PfMpMvJKpHJbPC4garb1Re?usp=sharing) as many features including plotly graph interactivity are not available unless using a notebook.

 ## TABLE OF CONTENTS